-- Using public spaces, buildings, artworks and events as opportunities to celebrate and reflect the city's relationships with Māori - Acknowledging and identifying sites of historical importance to Māori - Acknowledging mana whenua and Wellington whānau, hapū and iwi as important partners in the future cultural, social, economic and environmental wellbeing of the city
+Acknowledge and identify sites of historical importance to Māori.

+Acknowledge mana whenua and Wellington whānau, hapū and iwi as important partners in the future cultural, social, economic and environmental wellbeing of the city.

-RECOGNISE AND CELEBRATE THE ROLE OF MANA WHENUA AND INCREASE THE VISIBILITY OF MĀORI CULTURE AND HISTORY IN THE CITY
+THE ROLE OF MANA WHENUA CELEBRATED AND RECOGNISED BY THE VISIBILITY OF MĀORI CULTURE AND HISTORY IN THE CITY